Refine by

 Understanding the immune system is fundamental to advancing biomedical research, especially in areas such as cancer, autoimmune diseases, and infectious diseases.
 Mouse models play a pivotal role in this field, as their immune system shares many similarities with that of humans.
 A key aspect of studying the immune system involves analyzing cytokines, chemokines, and growth ...

+Gene delivery is a therapeutic strategy that’s revolutionizing biotechnology and pharmaceuticals.
 It involves the delivery of new genetic molecules into target cells to treat diseases.
-This technology has the implicit to revise the treatment of inherited genetic disorders, cancer and other intractable driseases. ...
+This technology has the implicit to revise the treatment of inherited genetic disorders, cancer and other intractable driseases.
+Scientists are using a variety of gene delivery strategies to insert new ...

 Discover how matched tumor-normal sequencing can help clinical researchers detect the somatic origin of variants with certainty.
 In the era of precision oncology, it has become increasingly common for patients diagnosed with cancer to undergo tumor sequencing.
 Identifying the mutations that make up a tumor’s genomic landscape can help guide selection of targeted therapies and inform ...